marusak/cockpit-project.github.io/external/bots/README.md

     fedora-testing/firefox@cockpit-project/cockpit

-If we want to also not run it on master branch, but on 'rhel-8-0' branch:
+If we want to also not run it on the primary branch, but on 'rhel-8-0' branch:

     fedora-testing/firefox@cockpit-project/cockpit/rhel-8-0